 Think green for your contractor search.

 Many home remodeling contractors specialize in green building methods and can offer a great deal of guidance in how to maximize the environmental friendliness of your remodeling plans.
 When it’s time to choose a contractor, Contractor Connection can help.
-Every contractor in our network has been pre-qualified and stand behind their work with a three-year workmanship warranty.
+Every contractor in our network has been pre-qualified and stand behind their work with a five-year workmanship warranty.
 We’ve made it easy to find a contractor — simply enter your ZIP code above and you’ll hear from an experienced contractor in your area.
 Get your free estimate now!Categories: General Contractors, Home Remodeling Renovation